AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

 ### Creating the Project {#creating-the-project}

-Open the Adobe Developer Console to create an Project with Adobe Target that AEM will use:
+Open the Adobe Developer Console to create an Project with Adobe Analytics that AEM will use:

 1. Open the Adobe Developer Console for Projects: